 Once accepted into a graduate program, students will be assigned a Program Consultant who will develop a program completion plan.
-Registration of courses will be completed by the Program Consultant each trimester.
+No later than one month prior to each trimester, students are responsible for contacting their Program Consultant about registration.

 Any changes to the program completion plan must be discussed with the Program Consultant.
 Students may add a course during the first 13% of the session with the instructor's consent and may withdraw without penalty from a course during the first 60% of the session.
 Graceland University students may withdraw from a course through the 13% point of the session without a "W".
 A grade of "W" is recorded in any course from which the student withdraws after 13% and through 60% of the session.
 After 60% of the session is complete, the student is not allowed to withdraw from the course, and will be awarded the appropriate grade in the course.